 6.3 Media comment

-Members, players and club officials must refer any media related questions to the Club President or Vice President.
+Members, players and club officials must refer any media related questions to the Club President or Vice President or their delegate

 6.4 Functions and Events

 Players must (unless granted express permission otherwise) attend, and attend punctually, nominated club functions and events.
 Nominated functions will be communicated to players by club officials during the course of the season.